-Hospital-acquired infections will remain a challenge for healthcare systems, and dispensers must be ready to tackle these challenges.
+Hospital-acquired infections will remain a challenge for healthcare systems, and healthcare dispensers must be ready to tackle these challenges.

 Hand hygiene is the most critical component of preventing infections, and a core component of hand hygiene programs are dispensers, in their limitless iterations.
 National institutions, such as the Robert Koch Institute (RKI) in Germany, the World Health Organization (WHO), and the Centre for Disease Control (CDC) in the United States, work hard to produce guidelines for hand hygiene and the products affiliated with hand hygiene programs.
 These guidelines can vary greatly, but share the common goal of reducing infections, and saving lives.